nge-layy/securewatch-soc/docs/phase-04/README.md

 **Why Scheduled over Real-Time:** A scheduled search runs on a defined interval and evaluates a defined time window each time, which is more resource-efficient in a home-lab environment than a continuously running real-time search, while still providing timely detection for a threat like brute-forcing that plays out over multiple attempts rather than a single instant.

-**Why Severity: High:** Repeated failed SSH authentication attempts against a server are a leading indicator of an active brute-force attack — treating this as high severity ensures it's not lost among lower-priority informational alerts.
+**Why Severity: High:** Repeated failed SSH authentication attempts against a server are a leading indicator of an active brute-force attack that treating this as high severity ensures it's not lost among lower-priority informational alerts.

 ![Triggered Alerts page](../../images/phase-04/08-triggered-alerts-page.png)
 *Screenshot placement: the Triggered Alerts page confirming `SSH Brute Force Detection` fired at 2026-07-27 08:15:01 UTC, Type: Scheduled, Severity: High, Mode: Digest — proof the alert is not just saved but actually executing and detecting matching events.*